Robinhood Iron Condor or Butterfly Spreads in 2026

 Cons

-- Robinhood does not show the expected Market Maker Move (MMM) for options
+- Robinhood does not show expected Market Maker Move (MMM) for options

-- You need to understand how spreads are constructed as Robinhood doesn’t automate the process
+- You must know how your spreads are built because Robinhood does not automate the process

 |